ZuInnoTe/rust-wasm-dynamic-module-study/README.md

 Rust was selected as the language to write the highly modular search engine and most of its modules.
 However, thirdparty modules could also be written in other languages.

-Furthermore, the core engine is extremely lightweight - ideally it loads only modules in a secure way, but all other aspects that the user/developer needs are loaded dynamically from modules.
+Furthermore, the core engine is extremely elightweight - ideally it loads only modules in a secure way, but all other aspects that the user/developer needs are loaded dynamically from modules.

 All those aspects can be summarized as follows:
 * Core engine written in Rust that can be extended with modules written in (nearly) any language